emilkrebs/bipoc-website/README.md

 # About

-This is the source code for the official website of the **BIPoC Climate Justice Summit 2024**.
+This is the source code for the official website of the **BIPoC Climate Justice Conferece 2024**.

 # How to setup